fixthetracking/Bitcoin-Cash-FAQ/README.md

-# BCHFAQ
+# Bitcoin Cash FAQ
- Bitcoin Cash FAQ
+This repository hosts the questions and answers for [https://bchfaq.com](https://bchfaq.com).